juanovt10/tracktales-blog/README.md

 #### Footer

-- Users have functional links to X, Instagram, and YouTube.
+- Users have functional links to X (Twitter), Instagram, and YouTube.
 These links will open in a new tab as they are outside the web application.

 ![footer](static/images/readme_images/footer.png)

 #### Index

 - Three carousel images are displayed on the home page.
-- Due to the size of the different screens, landscape images were used for large screens while portrait images were used for small screens
+- Due to the size of the different screens, landscape images were used for large screens while portrait images were used for small screens.
 - The initial page contains catchy titles and functional links to the posts board and About Us pages.

 ![home_slide_1](static/images/readme_images/home_slide1.png)